cml87/Spring_AOP/README.md

 }
 ```
 Notice this class extends `DefaultIntroductionAdvisor`.
-Now, this is how we use this in the main(), though here we use a test class.
+Now, this is how we would use this in the main(), though here we use a test class.
 We'll be declaring a `Flight` object and adding the additional behaviour (methods) of the `Flyer` interface programmatically (at run time):
 ```java
 public class FlyerTest {